fanny-cacilie/word-counter/README.md

 ## Install and run the application

-First, make sure you have <b>Docker</b> and <b>docker-compose</b> installed in your computer.
+First, make sure you have <b>Docker</b> and <b>docker-compose</b> installed on your computer.

-In the root directory of the project, run the following command to build the images, create and run containers for backend and frontend.
+In the root directory of the project, run the following command to build the images, and create and run containers for the backend and frontend applications.

 ### `docker-compose up -d`

-To avoid proxy errors, it may be necessary to update the proxy parameter, in [package.json](./frontend/package.json) to the backend URL running in the container, such as: http://word-counter-backend:5000.
+To avoid proxy errors, it may be necessary to update the proxy parameter, in package.json to point to the URL running in the backend container, such as http://word-counter-backend:5000.

 It is possible to check the application running in the indicated URL of the frontend container.